Yim (1889-1977) was born to a well-off Christian family in Kumsan,

 the work of Korean historians writing mainly about our country.
 He

-handed the book to meet, saying, "Here is your heritage.
+handed the book to me, saying, "Here is your heritage.
 Love it.

 Cherish it.
 Protect it."